Skip to main content

 9. IBM API Connect

 Pricing is not publicly listed and runs in the enterprise tier for production use.
-The platform is generally regarded as feature-rich but operationally heavy, with the same “needs an implementation partner” caveat that applies to MuleSoft.
-The 2025 IBM AI Foundry integration adds AI-powered API governance capabilities that are closing the gap with Apigee and SnapLogic.
+The platform is generally regarded as feature-rich but operationally heavy, with the same “needs an implementation partner” caveat that applies to MuleSoft, while the 2025 IBM AI Foundry integration adds AI-powered API governance that is closing the gap with Apigee and SnapLogic.
+Best for: IBM-standardized enterprises (especially regulated industries on mainframes or AS/400s) that want API management inside their existing IBM stack.

 10. Azure API Management

 Azure API Management is the API management platform built into Microsoft Azure, naturally paired with Logic Apps for application integration and Data Factory for ETL.
-For Microsoft-stack organizations – especially those on M365, Dynamics 365, or Azure Synapse – APIM is the path of least resistance versus standing up MuleSoft as a separate enterprise platform.
+For Microsoft-stack organizations, especially those on M365, Dynamics 365, or Azure Synapse, APIM is the path of least resistance versus standing up MuleSoft as a separate enterprise platform.

-Pricing is tier-based: Consumption tier is pay-per-call and scales to zero, Basic and Standard tiers offer fixed monthly pricing per environment, and Premium tier supports multi-region and SLA-backed deployment.
-Each environment requires a separately billed APIM instance with provisioning times that can run 30+ minutes, which is a real operational watch-out.
-The 2026 resource limits introduced earlier this year may constrain growing API programs, but for most Microsoft-stack mid-market and enterprise teams, APIM remains the natural choice over MuleSoft.
+Pricing is tier-based: the Consumption tier is pay-per-call and scales to zero, Basic and Standard tiers offer fixed monthly pricing per environment, and the Premium tier supports multi-region and SLA-backed deployment.
+Each environment requires a separately billed APIM instance with provisioning times that can run 30+ minutes, a real operational watch-out, but for most Microsoft-stack teams APIM remains the natural choice over MuleSoft.
+Best for: Microsoft-stack enterprises that want API management tightly integrated with M365, Dynamics 365, and Azure.

 11. Kong

-Kong Gateway is fully open source and free for self-hosted use.
-Kong Konnect is the managed control plane with paid tiers for advanced governance, developer portal, and AI gateway capabilities.
-The trade-off versus MuleSoft is large: Kong is a primitive, not a finished product.
-You bring your own integration layer, your own developer portal customization, your own observability stack.
-For technically capable platform teams that want full control over their API gateway and want to avoid enterprise iPaaS lock-in, Kong is the most defensible long-term choice.
+Kong Gateway is fully open source and free for self-hosted use, while Kong Konnect is the managed control plane with paid tiers for advanced governance, developer portal, and AI gateway capabilities.
+The trade-off versus MuleSoft is large: Kong is a primitive, not a finished product, so you bring your own integration layer, developer portal customization, and observability stack.
+Best for: platform engineering teams running Kubernetes-first infrastructure who want a lightweight, cloud-native API gateway and the option to avoid enterprise iPaaS lock-in.

 Feature comparison table

 Quick reference across the 11 MuleSoft alternatives.
 Use this to shortlist before booking demos.
-Numbers reflect publicly published pricing and product documentation as of May 2026.
+Numbers reflect publicly published pricing and product documentation as of 2026.

-Platform Primary Focus Connectors Built-in Warehouse Starting Price G2 Rating
+Platform Primary focus Connectors Built-in warehouse Starting price G2 rating

 MuleSoft Enterprise iPaaS + API mgmt 250+ certified No ~$80k/year 4.5/5

-Peliqan Data integration platform 250+ Yes (Postgres + Trino) ~$199/mo fixed 5.0/5 (SourceForge)
+Peliqan Data integration platform 250+ Yes (Postgres + Trino) Fixed (see pricing) 5.0/5 (SourceForge)

 Boomi Enterprise iPaaS + EDI 1,500+ No $99/mo PAYG 4.4/5 (466+)